stolksdorf/pico-pg/readme.md

 Document-style databases are more flexible and easier to work with, especially when you aren't sure of the structure of your data yet. `pico-pg` lets you use Postgres while you are experimenting and building out your project.
 Once the schemas have settled you can do a single migration to a more performant schema structure without abusing the `jsonb` column type.

+### Memory-Mode
+There is a in-memory-only verison of `pico-pg` which has the identical interface as the main library.

+This is useful as a in-development fallback if the system you are working on does not have Postgres installed.

+You can access it via `require('pico-pg/memory')`

 ## API